Pseudomanifold/latex-mimore/README.md

 that have to be written for courses at university.
 It assumes that the user is a student who has been given a certain topic.

+For the impatient or curious: [this is how the template looks like](Seminar.pdf).

 # Advantages

 This template aims to be&hellip;